patokenneth/letsprint/README.md

 ## Getting Started
 This project is on my github repo and has two branches: main and Dev.
 Start by cloning the main branch of the repo.
-Afterwards, restore the NuGet packages and run migration (that is, add-migration --name).
+Afterwards, restore the NuGet packages and run migration (both the add-migration and update-database commands).
 The solution has two projects: the main project called letsprint and the test project named letsprint_test.
 If you have followed the instructions above, the solution should start up on swagger when you run it.

 ### Dependencies